xAmyyang/4403Computational-Modelling/README.md

 - traffic flow

 ## Planned Experiments
 Run simulations across a range of vehicle densities and compare system behaviour.
+For each vehicle density, we will randomly distribute vehicles on the road and run the simulation for multiple time steps.
+We will repeat the simulation several times using different random initial conditions and calculate the average results.

+## Expected Outcomes
+We expect average vehicle speed to decrease as vehicle density increases.
+Traffic flow may initially increase as more vehicles are added, but may decrease once congestion becomes severe.
+We aim to identify whether there is a transition point where congestion begins to emerge.

 ## Possible Extension
 Introduce random braking and investigate whether it changes the onset of congestion.
+In the extended model, a vehicle may randomly stop even when the cell in front is empty.
+We may compare different braking probabilities, such as 0, 0.1, 0.2, and 0.3.